python/cpython/Doc/c-api/typeobj.rst

    This field is inherited by subtypes, but see the rules listed below.
 A subtype may override this offset; this means that the subtype instances store the dictionary at a difference offset than the base type.
-Since the dictionary is always found via :attr:`tp_dictoffset`, this should not be a problem.
+Since the dictionary is always found via :c:member:`~PyTypeObject.tp_dictoffset`, this should not be a problem.

-   When a type defined by a class statement has no :attr:`__slots__` declaration, and none of its base types has an instance variable dictionary, a dictionary slot is added to the instance layout and the :attr:`tp_dictoffset` is set to that slot's offset.
+   When a type defined by a class statement has no :attr:`__slots__` declaration, and none of its base types has an instance variable dictionary, a dictionary slot is added to the instance layout and the :c:member:`~PyTypeObject.tp_dictoffset` is set to that slot's offset.

-   When a type defined by a class statement has a :attr:`__slots__` declaration, the type inherits its :attr:`tp_dictoffset` from its base type.
+   When a type defined by a class statement has a :attr:`__slots__` declaration, the type inherits its :c:member:`~PyTypeObject.tp_dictoffset` from its base type.

    (Adding a slot named :attr:`__dict__` to the :attr:`__slots__` declaration does not have the expected effect, it just causes confusion.
 Maybe this should be